 An arm lift or brachioplasty can help your upper arms go from flabulous to fabulous.
 The arm lift may be the ideal body contouring procedure for people who have lost a significant amount of weight only to end up with “bat wings.”

-[learn more about the arm lift]
+(Read more about arm lift surgery)

 The Body Lift